 consider a legitimate substitute for literal death?
 This is the opportunity

-Paul is saying God has offered us.
+Paul is saying God has given us.
 Paul is speaking the same way that he spoke

-in Romans chapter six, going in detail that though we live in the flesh, he
+in Romans chapter six when he expounded in detail that though we live in the flesh, he

 Col 3,1-9